emcuttsy/monoglot-anxiety/content/english/blog/what-is-comprehensible-input-here-s-what-language-learners-should-know.md

 {{< youtube M5RwvFnsZ_g >}}

-### Why didn't Krashen's

 ## Comprehensible input strategies for language learning

+There are countless ways to incorporate comprehensible input into whatever language learning routine — or non-routine — works best for you.

+This section outlines a few tips for learning with comprehensible input and provides recommendations for resources that can help you learn faster (and less painfully).

-### Consume media in your target language
+### Watch TV, movies, and YouTube in your target language

 Your progress with comprehensible input depends on two variables: the quality of the input (see the Optimal Input hypothesis above) and the volume of the input.

-### Use audio to fill "dead time" with input

-### Use language learning tools that teach via comprehensible input

-I used Netflix to use German, but there are plenty of great resources tailor-made to help language learners learn via comprehensible input.

-Refold.la offers one possible roadmap for learning with comprehensible input.
-I accidentally followed something similar when I learned German, though I didn't do any of the more intense study methods they recommend, such as making flashcards from TV subtitles.

-The Language Reactor extension for Netflix is free and adds a ton of language-learning features to Netflix.
-I didn't use it much, but if you're following Refold's method it's super useful.

 Lingopie is essentially Netflix for language learners, with built-in features for making and reviewing flashcards as you watch TV in your target language.
 Its catalogue consists exclusively of "authentic" (i.e., made originally in the language) content and leans towards shorter films and episodes.

-There's also Steve Kaufmann's learning website and app, Lingq.
-Kaufmann is a big believer in comprehensible input and Lingq teaches languages via a massive library of authentic content in dozens of languages.
+### Use audio to fill "dead time" with input

-### Do language apps use comprehensible input?
+### Be choosy about language apps

 Some language learning apps are built around comprehensible input to one degree or another.
 Especially as a beginner — that is, before you can really enjoy consuming media in your target language — apps like this can be a useful boost.

 What you're looking for in a language app is _language in context_.
 Instead of memorizing words in isolation, apps built with CI in mind show you new words in sentences (at the very least) or full stories (which is better).

+Here are some recommendations:

+* Glossika combines comprehensible input with spaced repetition — it's my top pick for a flashcard app.
+After much experimentation with Anki I don't really like spaced repetition flashcards at all.
+But Glossika has a fantastic audio-only mode that you can do 100% hands free, turning it into structured comprehensible input.
+All sentences are voiced by real native speakers too, not robots, which is a cut above most competitors I've tried.
+* Lingq teaches languages via a massive library of authentic content in dozens of languages.
+It was developed by Steve Kaufmann, a polyglot who learns languages via comprehensible input.
-Beelinguapp uses audiobooks, news, and songs to teach languages.
+* Beelinguapp uses audiobooks, news, and songs to teach languages.
 In addition to Lingopie and Lingq, it's probably the most obviously CI-oriented app I've tried.

-I used Duolingo at the beginning with German, and it's free.
-However, I find the ads annoying and paid for Duolingo Plus back then.
-These days, I don't use Duo much because the new voices they introduced for the various characters really annoy me.
-Duolingo's close exercises are notoriously unnatural but it now has _stories_ for a handful of languages, which are basically interactive graded readers.

-These days, I use Speakly instead of Duolingo.
-The core of Speakly is close exercises designed around a frequency list.
-But there are also listening and reading exercises that are designed to be used as comprehensible input.
+* Speakly has well-curated example sentences and listening exercises that are great for CI.
+Its core product is a traditional close-deletion style app but and all words are taught and learned in context.
+* Duolingo's stories and podcasts are a great free resources for languages that have these features!
+I'm not a huge fan of the core Duolingo app, but it also uses sentences for context so it's not the worst.

 ### Find a tutor who uses comprehensible input to teach

-### You don't need anything fancy to learn via comprehensible input
+## Conclusion

 Still, while I do have a few affiliate links on this site (and would be deeply thankful if you used one of them), I will reiterate that **you do not _need_ fancy tools to learn via comprehensible input.**